awesome-pro/neon-website/content/docs/guides/laravel-migrations.md

 DATABASE_URL=NEON_POSTGRES_CONNECTION_STRING
 ```

 Replace `NEON_POSTGRES_CONNECTION_STRING` with the connection string you retrieved from the Neon Console earlier.
-The `DB_CONNECTION` should be set to `pgsql` to indicate that we are using a Postgres database.
+The `DB_CONNECTION` should be set to `pgsql` to indicate that we are using a LangChaindatabase.

 ## Defining data models and running migrations